valensupport/valensupport.github.io/pages/customer_specific_apis.md

 Valen maintains a complete version history of any solution presented to a customer.
 By default, the API always selects the most recent version of the solution.
 The only time the solution version should ever be incporated in a request is for future dated solutions.
 See section <https://valensupport.github.io/web_services.html#appendix-f--testing-valen-future-dated-releases> for more information on using future dated solutions.

 ##### Format string
-For api1, always leave this field empty and let the system default to XML.
+For the "Legacy/Deprecated" version of the API, always leave this field empty and let the system default to XML.

 ##### Request body
 The OpenAPI3 supports two modes: the Schema mode and the Example Value mode.
 The schema section defines each element, defines the data type, annotates with a "\*" if the element is required, and shows any constraints applied to the element.